getsuzie/docs/scheduler.md

 # Scheduler

 It's pretty common at some point during a site build you may need to schedule the odd task but this would traditionally mean setting a CRON job for each.
-To avoid the confusion of multiple CRON jobs and there different settings we rely on the Scheduler which requires just one CRON for your entire site.
+To avoid the confusion of multiple CRON jobs and their different settings we rely on the Scheduler which requires just one CRON for your entire site.
 Its a stripped down version of [Laravels Scheduler]( http://laravel.com/docs/5.0/artisan#scheduling-artisan-commands).

 ### Set Up